work-git-baby/cs50_Django_Repo/Django_Practice.md

 >*This process of making a website in Django is pretty complex, but it is necessary to be familiar with all these different elements in Django in order to streamline manipulating multiple elements.
 In the next section, we will talk about the different functionalities provided by Django as presented by Harvard's CS50 course.*

-## Functionalites provided by Django
+## Functionalities Provided by Django